BigmaHWTeam/latex-template/README.md

 This repository includes a GitHub Actions workflow in `.github/workflows/build.yml` that automatically builds the PDF of your assignment.
 The workflow is triggered on pushes and pull requests to the `main` branch, and also when a new tag is created.

 When a tag is pushed, the workflow will create a new release and upload the compiled PDF as a release artifact.

+> **Important:** For the CI/CD workflow to function correctly, you must enable "Read and Write permissions" for workflows in your GitHub repository settings.
+You can find this setting under `Settings > Actions > General > Workflow permissions`.